 Matt is a UK based photographer, educator (course leader at Coventry University), researcher and founder of The Photobook Club.

 The Photobook club, created in 2011 as a space for conversations around the photobook, has developed into an international network generating events, publications and critical discussions, bringing together a variety of voices connected with the photobook with those who are new to the format.
 To date there are over 45 clubs around the world from Auckland to Bangalore connected by a series of postal projects spanning over 50,000 miles.

 Manuel Vason (PhD by publication) –

 The PhotoPerformer – The Performance of Photography as a collaborative inter-dependency with the ‘Other’ (working title)

 supervised by Emmanuelle Waeckerlé and Jean Wainwright

-Manuel is a photographer and artist interested in ” the correspondence between the art of photographing and the art of performing” that have come together in his concept and practice of the photoperformer.
-For this PhD by publication he will analyse the main concerns of his research using The PhotoPerformer as a device to look retrospectively at all the work created and presented publicly to date across and in between the 2 mediums. ” Through this phd by publication I mean to add a significant contribution to the existent discourse around the complex relationship between Photography and Performance Art.
+Manuel is a photographer and artist interested in ” the correspondence between the art of photographing and the art of performing” that have come together in his concept and practice of the photoperformer. ” Through this phd by publication I mean to add a significant contribution to the existent discourse around the complex relationship between Photography and Performance Art.
 I aspire to free Photography from the weight of the photograph and free Performance Art from its dependency on the trace. “